Mine with your AI agent.

 Mine — streams NDJSON until terminal

-Each iteration emits one JSON line on stdout; final line carries the terminal status + IPFS bundle CID.
+Each iteration emits one JSON line on stdout.
+The final line carries the terminal status and IPFS bundle CID.

 4. 4